5 Anthropology and the European Enlightenments

 Although proponents of a single creation narrative are celebrated today for their overwhelming opposition to racial slavery, defending human unity did not in itself prevent prejudicial beliefs nor exploitative practices.
 Asserting that all humans shared a common origin left open the question of whether all ways of life held equal value.
 The answer was often negative, and expressed in a doctrine of degenerationism.

 The French naturalist Georges-Louis Leclerc, Comte de Buffon (1707-1788) for example, argued that originally all people had European physical characteristics.
 Varieties arose as a result of adaptation to different environments through a process of degeneration from the original form.
 This concept was not invented by Buffon, however.
 It has a long history in Christian theology, originating with the concept of the Fall following the expulsion of Adam and Eve from the Garden of Eden.
 The idea that humanity had fallen, and contemporary people were weaker, less moral, and led shorter lives was well established in Medieval religious orders (Noble, 1997).
 It is thus not surprising that the theme of degeneration is prominent in most monogenetic writings.
-It would remain prominent across the nineteenth century.
+It would remain prominent across the 19th century.
 In the United States and other settler societies, proponents of degeneration developed policies of forced assimilation intended to “raise” indigenous peoples to a higher civilizational level by incorporating them into European ways of life.
 The concept of cultural relativism – that different ways of life could have equal value – was rarely entertained.

 Solving the riddle of variation was important to Kant and other monogenists, because dissenting scholars were challenging the adequacy of Biblical narratives.
 In 1773, the Scottish philosopher / historian Henry Home (Lord Kames) published his lectures as Sketches of the Natural History of Man.
 Kames advanced the position that Buffon was wrong about the power of the environment and degeneration to produce the varieties of mankind.
 The only way to explain human variation was to accept that there had been multiple creations, a position that came to be called polygenism.